threnjen/boardgamegeek/README.md

 - TEST - `game_data_scraper.main.py` for USER
     - Use to test a single specific url file.
 Must have generated user urls first with step 05.
-    - Run locally and pass both scraper_type arg, and an existing filename without directory or suffix from `data/scraper_urls_raw_user`
+    - Run locally and pass both scraper type `user` as an arg, and an existing filename without directory or suffix from `data/scraper_urls_raw_user`
     - Example: `python game_data_scraper/main.py user group1_user_scraper_urls_raw`
     - Only saves data locally to `data/users/scraped_xml_raw`

+## I added some new stuff to my deployment.
+How do I update it?

+`make update`

+## My IP Address changed!
+How do I update it in AWS?

+Run the following commands:
+`cd modules/vpc`
+`curl ifconfig.me`
+Note down the first 3 numbers in the ip block x.x.x

+Run in order:
+- `terraform init -backend-config vpc_backend.conf`
+- `terraform apply`

+Wait for the evaluation to prompt you to proceed.
+Does everything look ok?
+`yes`